getavalon/docs/pages/2.0/reference.md

 | v002        | Fixed whole in mesh
 | v003        | Increased the size of pecs

-Finally in each version there is at least one Representation, typically a file or sequence of files.
+Finally, in each version there is at least one Representation; typically a file or sequence of files.

 | Representation | Description
 |:---------------|:-----------